 d.
 Carrier canal:

-A carrier canal is a multi-purpose canal which consist the features of both irrigation canal and feeder canal.
+A carrier canal is a multi-purpose canal which consists the features of both irrigation canal and feeder canal.
 It means that carrier canal feeds the branch canal as well as provides water for direct irrigation.

 Fig: Carrier Canal